lukasjenks/unixutilities/README.md

 `make test`

 **Notes**
-To determine how to complete this project, I first examined the proc directory and its contents, and researched the properties of the proc directory in the linux filesystem (see reference in wx_scan.c).
+To determine how to complete this program, I first examined the proc directory and its contents, and researched the properties of the proc directory in the linux filesystem (see reference in wx_scan.c).
 What I found was that within /proc, the subdirectories which had names of a series of digits corresponded to a process, with the name being the process id.
 Also, I took note of some files that I knew I had to get information from: